BogdanCatalin-Iacob/Mountain-Hiker/README.md

         - As this project is static and contains no back-end functionality, the testing performed will be on the visual effects and layout of the Website.
 Testing to be done on at least three web browsers and all screen sizes.

         - No elements should overlap another container div.
-All elements should remain on the screen at all sizes above 475px.
+All elements should remain on the screen at all sizes above 475px except last review on index.html page which will be hidden for all screens smaller than 1024px.

         - All nav links should direct to the correct html pages as per their names.
 The Home page is the exception, this one will redirect to index.html.